 The best pots for succulents have drainage holes.
-Use soil specifically for cacti and succulents.
-There’s no need to put rocks at the bottom of the pot—that’s just an old gardening legend.
-FIll the pot with lightly pre-moistened soil.
+Use soil specifically made for cacti and succulents.
+There is no need to put rocks at the bottom of the pot.
+That is just an old gardening legend.
+Fill the pot with lightly pre-moistened soil.
 Then you can tuck in potted plants from the nursery, or plant cuttings, or both.
-It only takes a couple of minutes to plant a succulent!
+It only takes a couple of minutes to plant a succulent.

 Think about Color

 The prettiest arrangements have contrasting colors.
-Succulents come in so many shades, you’ll have a hard time choosing!
+Succulents come in so many shades, and you will have a hard time choosing.

 Think about Shape

-Look for plants which stand tall, some of which grow low, and some of which creep or spill over the sides of the pot.
-Some are round, others are spiky, some are delicate, others are chunky.
+Look for plants that stand tall, some of which grow low, and some creep or spill over the sides of the pot.
+Some are round, and others are spiky, some are delicate, others are chunky.
 Try to highlight a mix of shapes and textures in your pot.